Syncplay/syncplay/README.md

 `help` - Displays list of commands and other information.

 `room [room]` - Leaves current room and joins specified room.
-You are only syncronised with others on the same room on the same server.
+You are only syncronised with others in the same room on the same server.
+If no room is specified then it will use the filename of the currently playing file, or alternatively will join the default room if no file is playing.

 `s [time]` - Seek (jump) to specified time.
 Can be `seconds`, `minutes:seconds` or `hours:minutes:seconds`.